-- see = have the power of sight
+- see = refers to the sense of sight

 - Agnes can’t see without her contact lenses.

 - If you open your eyes you see.
-That means we see even if we are not paying attention, or do not want to see.
+That means we see automatically: even if we are not paying attention, or if we do not want to see.
 The act of seeing is passive.